Best AKG headphones Buying Guide: Welcome to What Hi-fi?'s round-up of the best AKG headphones you can buy in 2021.

 Read the full review: AKG Y50

 Scoring highly across all categories, these impressive wireless headphones are durable and stylish.
 They're small enough to squeeze into a pocket, yet sound spacious, rhythmic and detailed.
 A button on the ear cup connects you to your smartphone's voice assistant, and the Y500s automatically pause music when you slip them off.
-Rich in features, strong on battery life and easy to control, the Y500s are great all-rounders.
+They've been superseded by company's Y400 (above) but with rich features, strong battery life and great controls, the Y500s remain superb all-rounders.

 Read the full review: AKG Y500 Wireless